 Forging requires heating the mild steel anywhere between 1150°C – 1280°C. In case your forge can’t achieve that high temperature, 900°C is considered as the minimum forging temperature.
 As with normalizing, after heating, it should be cooled in still air.

 To temper it, you should place it in some type of oven at 150°C – 200°C to improve toughness.
 If properly done, the tempering process will not have any effect on the hardness.
 When mild steel is tempered, grinding cracks are noticeably reduced.

 The annealing process is done by heating the 1018 steel at 870°C – 910°C and after that allowed to cool.
 Finally, to case harden this type of steel it is required to heat it somewhere between 780°C – 820°C and leave it to cool down afterward.

 Is There Any Chance to Harden Mild Steel?

-Mild steel can be austenitized and harden if it were possible to cool it fast enough.
-That low content of carbon and moderate amount of manganese can achieve a maximum hardness of somewhere around 40-50 Rc.
+Mild steel can be austenitized and hardened if it were possible to cool it fast enough.
+That low content of carbon and a moderate amount of manganese can achieve a maximum hardness of somewhere around 40-50 Rc.